Global Existence for the Derivative Nonlinear Schr\"{o}dinger Equation with Arbitrary Spectral Singularities: Mapping Properties of the Inverse Scattering Map

 \section{Mapping Properties of the Inverse Scattering Map}

-Recall that the potential $q$ is reconstructed by solving the ``right'' Riemann-Hilbert problem (for a solution normalized as $x \to +\infty$).
-The ``left'' Riemann-Hilbert problem can be conjugated to the ``right'' Riemann Hilbert problem, so we concentrate on the mapping properties of the reconstruction from the right.
+Recall that the potential $q$ is reconstructed by solving the "right" Riemann-Hilbert problem \ref{RHP.lambda} (for a solution normalized as $x \to +\infty$).
+As shown in Section \ref{aux-scatt}, the "left" Riemann-Hilbert problem (with jump matrix characterized by Theorem \ref{scattering data tilde}) can be conjugated to the "right" Riemann Hilbert problem, so we concentrate on the mapping properties of the reconstruction from the right.
 We omit the (standard) proof that the left and right reconstructions agree, as well as the proof that the inverse map composed with the direct map is the identity map on $H^{2,2}(\R)$.
 Thus, in the statements of Theorems \ref{thm:L^2-decay} and \ref{thm:L^2-smooth}, an assertion is made about the reconstructed potential on $\R$, but details of the proof are only given for the restriction of $q$ to a half-line of the form $(c,\infty)$.

 We start with the reconstruction formula for the potential $q$ from given scattering data $J_\pm$ as characterized in Theorem \ref{thm:scattering data}:

 where the $12$ subscript denotes the second entry of the row vector, and $\Gamma$ is the contour shown in Figure \ref{aug-2}.